I was brought up in a typical Chinese family.

-Whole life, endowment and ILPs are the backbones of the life insurance industry and thus, the lines between insurance and investment are blurred.
+Whole life, endowment and ILPs are the backbone of the life insurance industry and thus, the lines between insurance and investment are blurred.

-Given the conservative nature of insurance plans, it is customary for financial advisers to advise their client to include them as part of their financial planning.
+Given the conservative nature of insurance plans, it is customary for financial advisors to advise clients to include them as part of their financial planning.

 After all, life insurance is relatively safe when compared to equities, futures and other derivatives.

-One need a balance to have a solid, well-rounded financial plan.
+One needs a balance to have a solid, well-rounded financial plan.

-Therefore it is not optimal to plan your retirement future, utilising solely on insurance.
+Therefore it is not optimal to plan your retirement future, utilising solely insurance.

 With modest returns of usually less than 5%, insurance is not an investment and therefore should not be treated as such.

 On the other hand, an investment-only approach will place you in a vulnerable position if calamity strikes.